re-rxjs/react-rxjs.org/docs/coreConcepts.md

 );
 ```

-Now `usePost` will return `null` while it's fetching data (so that we can manually handle that) instead of suspending the component, and when the ajax call is resolved it will return the result of that call.
+Now `usePost` will emit `null` immediately while it's fetching data (so that we can manually handle that) instead of suspending the component, and when the ajax call is resolved it will emit the result of that call.

-Back to using React's Suspense, there are more ways to suspend a component with `react-rxjs` than in the initial call.

-You can suspend any component that depends on a stream by emitting `SUSPENSE` from `@rxjs/core`.
-For instance, that can come in handy to suspend a component that has already fetched some data from a service, but that we will start refreshing because it's stale.
+Back to using React's Suspense, there's another way to suspend a component with `react-rxjs` than in the initial call: You can suspend a stream anytime by emitting `SUSPENSE`.
+For instance, this can come in handy if you need to refresh the data because some filter have changed.

 There's something to keep in mind though: React Suspense works in series within a Component.
 Imagine this example: